 The acquisition and refurbishment of the RAAF Iroquois A2-1022

 The aircraft you see here is a former No. 9 Squadron RAAF Iroquois A2-1022 which was delivered to Fairbairn RAAF Base on December 12, 1964.
-It subsequently was transferred to South Vietnam as part of the Australian Task Force Contingent.
+It was transferred to South Vietnam as part of the Australian Task Force contingent.

 This aircraft and A2-1020 were crucial elements in the Battle of Long Tan on August 18, 1966.
 Without their participation it is likely the battle would have had a vastly different outcome.

 The producers of the movie Danger Close, which paid tribute to the men of 6 Rar who suffered through, but won, the battle of Log Tan, saw the value of including in the movie the actual Huey that supported and resupplied the men on the ground in an act of heroism.
 The Caloundra Sub Branch agreed to allow the helicopter to be taken to the Gold Coast where the movie was being shot.

 After decommissioning, this aircraft was presented to Bogan Shire Council in 1990, in recognition of the evacuation of Nyngan, NSW, due to flooding.
 The evacuation was carried out by RAN Sea King helicopters.